 “Wintergreen” provides the benefit of handling these temperature extremes better with less leaf loss and this cultivar features a darker colored growth on the new leaves.

-Ficus Benjamina Monique grown as a “standard.”
+Ficus Monique grown as a “standard.”
 This image comes from the CDplants.com Collection of “cut out” images used by interiorscapers for design.
-The collection contains other Ficus Trees like Alii, Benjamina and more in a variety of sizes.
+The collection contains other Ficus Trees like Ficus Alii, Benjamina and more in a variety of sizes.

-Ficus ‘Midnight’ as the name suggest has extremely dark, almost bluish to black glossy leaves.
+Ficus ‘Midnight’ as the name suggests has extremely dark, almost bluish to black glossy leaves.
 Its upright growth pattern make it a good choice in narrow spaces.
 Although upright “Midnight” still maintains a compact, bushy habit.

 The plant does very well as a houseplant even in low light areas.
 As with most Ficus the more light the better.

 The compact habit of “Midnight” may show some initial interior leaf drop in its final acclimation phase.
 However, new leaves will continue to grow and replace the shedding leaves.